paulneuro189/TrialRepo/README.md

 # TrialRepo
-Describe what this repo is for (generally put a descriptor of the project)
+Describe what this repo is for (generally put a descriptor of the project).
+Trying to make this example repo build for bio course